steveherschleb/help-my-views/README.md

 ### fractions(text)

-It takes a string and transforms some of the decimal numbers into pretty fractions using <sup>'s and <sub>'s.
+It takes a string and transforms some of the decimal numbers into pretty fractions using &lt;sup&gt;'s and &lt;sub&gt;'s.
 It will transform every number that it can in your string.
 Currently it supports: halfs, thirds, fourths, fifths, sixths, eighths and tenths since these are likely the most common, but it's easy to add more if needed.
 For numbers with repeating decimals (i.e. 1.3333333 ...), it checks the first 3 decimal digits.